minetest/contentdb/app/flatpages/help/game_support.md

 with, which is useful for overriding ContentDB's automatic detection.

 Both of these are comma-separated lists of game technical ids.
-Any `_game` suffixes are ignored, just like in Minetest.
+Any `_game` suffixes are ignored, just like in Luanti.

     supported_games = minetest_game, repixture
     unsupported_games = lordofthetest, nodecore, whynot